basliq/basliq-documentation/docs/project-definition/definition.md

 and won't be available in the cloud so other devices won't have access to it.
 :::

-- Approaching edits as _offline-first_ so team members can edit offline and then sync their edits when internet connection is available
+- Approaching edits as __offline-first__ so team members can work offline and then sync their edits when internet connection is available
 - Helping managers with __powerful reports__ gathered from workspaces, boards, tasks, members' activities and comments and analyzed by __Basliq AI__
 - Enabling in-app communications with Basliq's __in-app chat application__
-- Providing mostly open-source codebase, __mostly free online services__ and cheap extra features
+- Providing mostly open-source codebase, and __mostly free online services__ with cheap extra features
+- Expanding its UI and adding features to it as the managers feel the need for it

 :::info
 In the future Basliq might have an option to enable superpowers!